Keith-S-Thompson/fizzbuzz-c/README.md

 that support [Pthreads](http://en.wikipedia.org/wiki/Pthreads).
 (The 2011 ISO C standard adds threads as an optional feature;
 I haven't yet written a version that takes advantage of that.)
+Yet another depends on undefined behavior and a certain amount of blind luck.

 Please do not use these programs as examples of good programming style.